EOEPCA/deployment-guide/docs/building-blocks/openeo-geotrellis.md

 ### 2. Deploying openEO Geotrellis

 openEO Geotrellis provides the API that connects users to EO cloud back-ends.
-It leverages Apache Spark and requires both the Spark Operator and ZooKeeper to function.
+It runs on Apache Spark and requires both the Spark Operator and ZooKeeper to function.

 #### Step 1: Install Spark Operator